open-telemetry/opentelemetry-specification/specification/api-metrics.md

 kind.
 Whether a Counter, a Measure, or an Observer instrument, metric events produced through an instrument consist of:

-- an implicit timestamp at the moment the API function is called
+- [Context](context.md) (Span context, Correlation context)
-- the instrument definition (name, kind, and options)
+- timestamp (implicit to the SDK)
-- a value (numeric)
+- instrument definition (name, kind, and semantic options)
-- a [Context](api-context.md) (span context, correlation context)
+- label set (associated key-values)
-- a label set
+- value (a number)

-This is the outcome of separating the API from the SDK--a common representation for metric events, where the only semantic distinction is the kind of instrument that was used.
+This format is the result of separating the API from the SDK--a common representation for metric events, where the only semantic distinction is the kind of instrument that was specified by the user.

 ## Three kinds of instrument